YashPShah2001/fitness-tracker/README.md

 ## 🚀 Features

-- Load exercise data from a local JSON file (no APIs required).
+- Loading exercise data from a local JSON file (no APIs required).
 - Display the data in a **styled table**.
 - Visualize **calories and steps trends** in a line chart.
 - Clean, modern styling with **Tailwind CSS**.